Interaction between tramadol and duloxetine

 It is essential for healthcare providers to be aware of this interaction and monitor patients closely when prescribing tramadol and duloxetine concomitantly.
 Patients should be educated about the signs and symptoms of serotonin syndrome and instructed to seek medical attention if they experience any of these symptoms.

-See also Duloxetine hydrochloride tab
+See also Duloxetine clinical trials

 Mechanism of Action